 He looks to the left, looks to the right.

 California Boy shuffles the mountain of bags a few yards this way.
 Looks around.
 Some minutes later, a few yards that way.
 His heart quickens.
 He keeps up the goofy dance until he makes the connection between the light atop the cabs and the vacant backseat.
-That’s how you grab a tax.
+That’s how you grab a taxi.
 Relief.

-He slumps in the car.
+He hails a car and slumps in the backseat.

 * * * *